Cessnock City Council is calling for the Queen’s Baton Relay for the 2018 Commonwealth Games to go via the Hunter Valley.Read More

 The safe way to dispose of potentially hazardous household chemicals is at a Household Chemical CleanOut event.
 CleanOut is a free service for the safe disposal of a range of household chemicals that could cause harm to human health and the environment if they are not disposed of correctly.

 CleanOut events are held at locations throughout NSW on specified dates throughout the year.
-A full list of what can be taken to a Cleanout event and conditions of use are available on the EPA's website.
+A full list of what can be taken to a Cleanout event and conditions of use are available on the CleanOut website.

 Mattresses take up a lot of space in landfill and they contain valuable materials like steel, timber and foam which can be recycled.
+Council provides residents with an opportunity to drop off their mattresses free of charge for reuse and recycling.

 Alternatively mattresses can be taken to the Cessnock Waste Management Centre for disposal for a fee of $27.